yostane/openidc_intro/README.md

 Basically, a protected API requires some kind of authorization process before allowing the user to access the resource.
 This can be achieved in different ways, for example by sending credentials or a specific token in the request parameters.
 The server then checks the validity of authorization information and replies to the client back by either a success response or by an access denied response.

 In OAuth2/OIDC, the authorization information is the **access token**.
+The following figure illustrated calling a protected API using the access token.

 ![Calling protected API](./assets/oauth_ressource_server.jpg)

-One thin
+1. The client application authenticated the user with either OAuth2 or OIDC protocols using one of the available flows (for example the authorization grant flow that we have seen earlier)
+2. The client application sends a request to a protected API by adding the

 ## Implementing an OIDC RP and OP